On the General Position Number of Mycielskian Graphs: Introduction

-In this note we study the general position number of the Mycielskian of a graph.
-In Section~\ref{sec:complete graphs} we show that for any non-complete graph $G$ there exists a gp-set of $\mu(G)$ that does not contain the root vertex $u^*$.
-In Section~\ref{General bound} we derive a tight upper bound for the general position number of $\mu (G)$ in terms of the order and independence number of $G$ and give exact results for some common families of graphs.
-Section~\ref{sec:reg graphs} gives a bound on the gp-number of the Mycielskian of regular graphs, which we use to classify the gp-numbers of cubic graphs and all sufficiently large regular graphs.
+The plan of this paper is as follows.
+In Section~\ref{sec:complete graphs} we characterise general position sets of $\mathcal{M}(G)$ that contain the root vertex $u^*$.
+In Section~\ref{sec:MGP partitions} we describe general position sets of $\mathcal{M}(G)$ in terms of a `dual' partition of $V(G)$ into four parts.
+In Section~\ref{General bound} we give upper and lower bounds for $\gp (\mathcal{M}(G))$ and characterise the graphs that meet our upper bound.
+We also give exact values of $\gp (\mathcal{M}(G))$ for some common families of graphs.
+Section~\ref{sec:reg graphs} presents a bound on the gp-number of the Mycielskian of regular graphs, which we use to classify the gp-numbers of Mycielskians of cubic graphs and all sufficiently large regular graphs.
 Finally in Section~\ref{Trees} we determine the gp-numbers of the Mycielskians of a wide class of trees.